Want to spend a fun, active day on the water? Then it’s time to try stand up paddleboarding in Santa Cruz!

-This blog breaks down everything you need to know about stand up paddleboarding in Santa Cruz, from what gear to rent to how to plan your first outing.
+This blog breaks down everything you need to know about stand up paddleboarding in Santa Cruz, California from what gear to rent to how to plan your first outing.

 With so many other water sports out there, why try stand up paddleboarding?

 1. It’s fun